ryanatkn/zts/README.md

 - design for code generation
 - no inference but improved DX
 - optimal runtime characteristics, fine-grained control over outputs can adapt to each situation
+- full-fidelity validations can parse and validate with arbitrary async TypeScript